 If you’re hoping to infuse your daily style with a bit of 1950s flair, you’ll need to have an excellent hairspray in your styling product arsenal.
 Our Perfect Hold Hairspray delivers the perfect combination of hold, shine, and softness in a light, easy-to-use mist.

-The 1960s Pixie Cuts and Beehives
+The Daring 1960s: From Pixie Cuts to Beehives

 During the 1960s, two unique looks emerged that stood at opposite ends of the style spectrum – but both made an equally significant impression on hair history.